akamai/edgegrid-curl/README.md

 2. Only one data option can be used on the same command line.
 3. If the data starts with the letter "`@`", the rest is treated as the name of the file to read the data from.
 Only one file can be specified on the same command line.

+The hostname segment of the url will be automatically replaced with the hostname indicated by the selected configuration section.

 ## USAGE

 ```